Runtime API

 Methods

-Opens the panel and submits the question.
-If data-consent-required="true" is set and the user has not yet accepted, the panel opens on the consent screen first; the question is held and submitted automatically when the user accepts.
-If the user rejects, the question is discarded.
+If consent is required and the visitor has not accepted yet, the widget opens the consent screen first.
+The question is held and submitted after acceptance.
+If the visitor rejects, the held question is discarded.

 identify